HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-letsdrive.md

 #### Your Turn

 You see what I did there.
-Next up
+Next up, left turns.
+This time, you determine what the code should look like based on the right turn code.
+If you need help, be sure to ask for assistance.

 * Make a method in the chassis tab to turn left.
 Note that you should be able to reuse the variable declared for turnTime
 * Update your loop code to test it